Moebirdie/Week-One-BootCamp/README.md

 - addition of text hover on menu items to increase accessibility
 - update of the "seo" color within the name to increase the contrast
 - fixing the link for the SEO menu item
-- updates to the header structure to ensure orderly progression of header elements, including change of footer heading selector
+- updates to the heading selectors to ensure orderly progression of heading selectors, including change of footer heading selector
 - inclusion of alt attributes to help identify images

 new site image: